swiftlang/swift-evolution/proposals/0176-enforce-exclusive-access-to-memory.md

 "non-escaping".
 Currently, a closure is considered non-escaping only if it is:

-- a closure expression which is immediately caled,
+- a closure expression which is immediately called,

 - a closure expression which is passed as a non-escaping function argument, or